matttomasetti/CS-Fleck_Websocket-Benchmark-Server/README.md

-# C# Websocket Benchmark Server
+# C# Fleck Websocket Benchmark Server

-This is a C# variation of websocket servers designed to benchmark the performance of both reliability and speed of various websocket implementations.
+This is a C# (Fleck) variation of websocket servers designed to benchmark the performance of both reliability and speed of various websocket implementations.